Vol. 1: The Diary

 READ MORE: “Dear Parents” (Freeman Colby Vol. 2) ➤

 In the page below, I’m drawing a long march from Colby’s perspective.
 But notice all the blank space around the characters — That represents details that Colby did NOT include in his letter home.
 Those could be details of setting, actions, or even other characters.
 What (or who) is in those blank spaces — those “gaps” — in Colby’s narrative?:

 READ MORE: “Let Him March” (Freeman Colby Vol. 2) ➤

-We learn to mix in additional sources, with different perspectives on topics Colby doesn’t even mention:
+To get a better sense of the historical reality, I’ve learned to mix in additional sources, with different perspectives on topics Colby doesn’t even mention.

 READ MORE: “Refugees” (Freeman Colby Vol. 2) ➤

 With that detail, we can seek out & include more diverse voices in our artwork — Turning Colby’s original narrative into more of a conversation between primary sources:

 READ MORE: “Fannie Dawson” (Freeman Colby Vol. 2) ➤

 These additional voices help us enrich Colby’s original storyline & explore the perspectives of several other eyewitnesses to history!